-Passenger car versions of all three of these plate designs may be seen on the Current and Recent Maryland Personal Vehicle Plates page.
+Passenger car versions of all four of these plate designs may be seen on the Current and Recent Maryland Personal Vehicle Plates page.

 Dealer plates and other automotive-related business plates are not assigned to a specific vehicle, and therefore may be moved from vehicle to vehicle as needed.
 These plates enable the business to drive otherwise unregistered vehicles on public roads.